leakyrelu/caarlos0.github.com/_posts/2016-09-27-how-to-make-clients-love-your-product.md

 sites would complain it doesn't have numbers nor capital letters.
 Just delete that code and drop the constraints already;
 - MFA/2FA is required depending on the information the product holds;
-- one of the first things I do is try to recover the password.
-If you send the password in plain text you will get a not very educated but very educational email from me - and I will never, ever, recommend your product to anyone.
+- one of the first things I do when I sign up to something is recover the password.
+If you send me the password in plain text you will get a not very educated but very educational email from me - and I will never, ever, recommend your product to anyone.

 ### 3. No dumbassery